jackh404/ecoinsight/README.md

 ## Introduction

-EcoInsight is an innovative web application aimed at helping individuals reduce their environmental impact.
+(https://ecoinsight.vercel.app/)[EcoInsight] is an innovative web application aimed at helping individuals reduce their environmental impact.
 Our platform integrates assessments, recommendation systems, and project tracking, supported by a strong community focus.
 Let's dive in!

 ## Key Features